mindspore-ai/docs/docs/lite/docs/source_en/advanced/micro.md

 - Export the weights of the inference model based on device-side training, then overwrite the original weight file, and verify it

-    Next, we will provide a detailed introduction to eace step and its precautions
+    Next, we will provide a detailed introduction to each step and its precautions

 ### Exporting Inference Model